Police use of firearms in the United Kingdom

-The vast majority of officers are instead issued with other items for personal defence, such as speedcuffs, extendable "ASP" batons, and incapacitant sprays such as PAVA or CS spray.
+The vast majority of officers are instead issued with other items for personal defence, such as speedcuffs, extendable "ASP" batons, and incapacitant sprays such as PAVA pepper spray or CS spray.
 While not firearms, incapacitant sprays are subject to some of the same rules and regulations as a projectile firing firearm under Section 5 (b) of the Firearms Act 1968.

-Since 2004, police forces have issued Tasers to Authorised Firearms Officers for use against armed assailants which are considered by the authorities to be a less-lethal alternative to conventional firearms.
+Since 2004, police forces have issued Tasers to Authorised Firearms Officers (AFO's) and Specially Trained Officers (STO's) for use against armed assailants which are considered by the authorities to be a less-lethal alternative to conventional firearms.

 History

 The history of officers not being armed originates from the formation of the Metropolitan Police Service in the 19th century and is partly due to public fears and objections of armed enforcers.
 It had been seen as the responsibility of the British Army to maintain order when needed.

 Ireland

 The Irish Constabulary (later known as the Royal Irish Constabulary), the police force in Ireland from 1822 until 1922, when the country was part of the United Kingdom, was a paramilitary force.
 Its members were armed with carbines and sword bayonets.